Maple Dijon Chicken and Butternut Squash Dinner

 This One Pan Maple Dijon Chicken and Butternut Squash is the perfect healthy dinner!
-Flavorful chicken with roasted squash, Brussel sprouts, and onion.
+Flavorful chicken with roasted squash, Brussels sprouts, and onion.
 This is the perfect veggie-loaded dinner.

 This recipe is….